RicardoAzuul/RicardoAzuul.github.io/README.md

 Code validation:
 [HTML validation](https://validator.w3.org/nu/)
 - index.html: the validator indicated a warning: section lacks heading.
 Changed section to div.
+Validated again without issue.
+- visit.html: the validator 7 errors and 1 warning.

 Navigation Links in the nav bar:
 - If you click on the Roleplay Cafe logo, do you go back to the Home page?
 And is the Home page marked active?